-My answer to him was just a simple no. The reason behind posing this question was that.
-Although he’s a newbie in internet marketing industry, but he is multi skilled. he can tackle many tasks and simply complete them in no time.
+My answer to him was just a simple no. Although he’s a newcomer in IM industry, but he is multi skilled. he can tackle many tasks and simply complete them in no time.

 - Can build a site

 - Can create site content

 - Write post on Facebook, twitter, instagram, and other social media places

 - Can write 20 to 30 articles per week

 - Etc., etc.